s2e-systems/dust-dds/dds/docs/software_design.md

 # DustDDS: Software design document

 ## Introduction
 Data Distribution Services (DDS) is a middleware protocol and API standard for data-centric connectivity.
-The main goal of DDS is to share the right data at the right place at the right time, even between time-decoupled publishers and consumers.
+The main goal of DDS is to share the right data at the right place at the right time, even between time-decoupled publishers and subscribers.
 DustDDS is the [S2E Software Systems](https://www.s2e-systems.com) implementation of the [Data Distribution Services (DDS)](https://www.omg.org/omg-dds-portal/) and [Real-time Publisher-Subscriber (RTPS)](https://www.omg.org/spec/DDSI-RTPS/About-DDSI-RTPS/) protocols using the [Rust programming language](https://www.rust-lang.org/).

 This Software Design Document (SDD) outlines the architectural design, key design choices and trade-offs related to the development of DustDDS.
 This document is intended for those who are interested in the internal workings of DustDDS and to keep track of important design decisions during the development process.
 It is not meant as a documentation of actual functionality which is instead done in the source code itself using cargo docs.
 For more high-level information and usage examples please refer to the [README](../README.md).